 Patent classes are based primarily on the technological and functional features of inventions and are continuously updated to reflect evolving technology.
 Patents are classified by four distinct schemes in the PatentsView database: 1) US patent classification (USPC), 2) cooperative patent classification (CPC), 3) the National Bureau of Economic Research (NBER) technology categories, and 4) International patent classification (IPC).
 All USPC, CPC, and NBER patent classes appearing in the API results represent the current patent class, unless otherwise noted.
 All IPC patent classes in the PatentsView database represent the at-issue patent class.

 The US patent database driving the PatentsView API is updated with data from newly issued patents once every quarter.
-Each update integrates the most recent USPC and CPC classification released by the USPTO and applied retrospectively to all US patents dating back to 1976.
-The NBER classification after 2006 is also reproduced based on the current USPC and CPC classification.
-The inventor, assignee and location disambiguation algorithms are re-run on the entire database each quarter.
+Each update integrates the most recent CPC classification released by the USPTO and applies it retrospectively to all US patents dating back to 1976.
+The assignee and location disambiguation algorithms are re-run on the entire database each quarter.
 The inventor disambiguation algorithm is updated quarterly and re-run yearly on the entire database.

 The current PatentsView API is a prototype and the team welcomes all inquiries and feedback.

 Currently, the MySQL version of the API does not require a key to access and the beta ElasticSearch version does require a key for access.
 If you would like to read more about the ElasticSearch API and request an API key, please visit the purpose page.
 We reserve the right to halt excessive usage of the API.
 Please contact us if you feel access has been unfairly restricted.
 The current PatentsView API is a prototype and the team cannot guarantee the accuracy of the data in the API.
 The team welcomes feedback on data discrepancies.

 This work was created through a government contract funded by the Office of Chief Economist in the US Patent and Trademark Office.
 Users are free to use, share, or adapt the material for any purpose, subject to the standards of the Creative Commons Attribution 4.0 International License (https://creativecommons.org/licenses/by/4.0/).
 Attribution should be given to PatentsView (www.patentsview.org) for use, distribution, or derivative works.